A Monstrous Regiment of Women

 A Monstrous Regiment of Women is the second book in the Mary Russell series of mystery novels by Laurie R. King.

-The title is taken from a work by John Knox, published in 1558, The First Blast of the Trumpet Against the Monstrous Regimen of Women.
-Knox used the word regimen in an archaic sense to mean government or régime, and his tract was written against the female sovereigns of his day, particularly Mary I of England and Mary, Queen of Scots.
+The title is taken from a 1558 polemic by John Knox, The First Blast of the Trumpet Against the Monstrous Regiment of Women, against the female sovereigns of his day, particularly Mary I of England and Mary, Queen of Scots.